- Wood and Fibre Processing Innovation Program 2016

 - Assessment criteria for regulating forest clearing and conversion to ensure protection of regional biodiversity and water quality values and to meet salinity objectives.

-Note that broadscale clearing and conversion of native forest on public land has ceased
+Broadscale clearing and conversion of native forest ceased on public land in 2010.

-In the period 2009 to September 2011, the Policy was revised on a number of occasions, both to set a limit on the rate of clearing of native forest as the Statewide level of retained forest approached the 95 percent level, and for the purpose of clarifying terminology and implementation mechanisms.
+In the period 2009 to December 2015, the Policy was revised on a number of occasions, firstly to set a limit on the rate of clearing of native forest as the Statewide level of retained forest approached the 95 percent level, secondly for the purpose of clarifying terminology and implementation mechanisms and thirdly to enable orderly completion of a comprehensive review.

-The Policy is being reviewed in conjunction with the five-yearly review cycle of the Tasmanian Regional Forest Agreement.
-The third five yearly review of the Regional Forest Agreement, due in 2012 was delayed by agreement of the previous State and Federal Governments and is now occurring.
-To ensure the Policy and the RFA remain up to date, the Tasmanian and Australian Governments agreed that a review of the Policy would be undertaken in 2015 as a related action to the RFA five-yearly review.
-The two Governments also agreed to defer implementation of the ban on broadscale clearing and conversion of native forest on private land for twelve months pending this review.
+The Policy is reviewed in conjunction with the five-yearly review cycle of the Tasmanian Regional Forest Agreement.
+To ensure the Policy and the RFA remain up to date, the Tasmanian and Australian Governments agreed that a full review of the Policy would be undertaken in 2015 as a related action to the RFA third five-yearly review and extension process.
+The review was extended in June 2016 leading to some minor amendments to the policy to provide for the extension.